dralgroup/ita/README.md

 This repository contains computational material in the interactive Jupyter notebooks and data files supported by the [MLatom](https://github.com/dralgroup/mlatom) program used for generating and analyzing the calculations in the study:

-Jian-Cheng Song, Xin-Yu Tong, Bai-Yang Qian, Jianbin Lin, Pavlo O. Dral, Hui-Jun Zhang.
-Alternating Donor-Acceptor Thienoacenes Featuring Up to 23 Linearly Fused Rings. *To be submitted*.
+Jian-Cheng Song, Xin-Yu Tong, Jing-Jing Guo, Bai-Yang Qian, Jianbin Lin, Pavlo O. Dral, Hui-Jun Zhang.
+Alternating Donor-Acceptor Thienoacenes Featuring Up to 23 Linearly Fused Rings. *Submitted*.

 ## Content description